Frequently Asked Questions

 Yes, in fact much safer than most cities in the United States.

 Absolutely!
 Contrary to what we hear in the press, Mexico and specifically Baja is undoubtedly safe and heavily visited by tourists.
-Over 41 million visitors cross the border each year (2006 statistics) at the San Ysidro (Tijuana/San Diego) border crossing each year and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.
-Additionally 300,000 people cross the border each day at the San Ysidro / San Diego border crossing.
+Over 50 million visitors cross the border each year at the San Ysidro (Tijuana/San Diego) border crossing; and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.
+Additionally 300,000 people cross the border each day at the San Ysidro/San Diego border crossing, making it the busiest and most secure border crossing in the world.

 Imagine turning your clock back 75 years - that's the easiest way to describe Baja.
 Remote, strikingly beautiful scenery, vast amounts of open range and little development, but the people are what are most unforgettable, down to earth, very friendly, hospitable and helpful best describe the people living in Baja.

 You should take the same precautions you would when traveling anywhere else.
-Keep your valuables with you at all times, don't leave valuables sitting in your car overnight in hotel parking lots - just the travel basics.
+Keep your valuables with you at all times, don't leave valuables sitting in your car overnight in hotel parking lots and keep your bags in sight when transiting the airports.

 Safe as your home.
 Our camp has never had any incidents since our beginnings.
-In fact we often find items that were left in the cabins such as cell phones, jackets, cameras etc. and send them back to you.
+In fact we often find items that were left in the cabins such as cell phones, jackets, cameras etc., and we can arrange getting them back to you.

 Locks along with keys are available at anytime.
 We don't often use them, however you can ask the camp manager for a key to your cabin.
 There are no safes inside the cabins.